Code-Institute-Submissions/fed_dashboard/README.md

 widths below 400px the pie charts (and corresponding text fields) were also omitted.
 Rather than use jQuery to amend associated text, css styles linked to classes, were applied within the media queries in the form of display none and display block to present appropriate text for the shown chart.
 It was found that jQuery was overwriting styles applied to elements at previous window sizes.
-The css mehod provides a simple and efficient solution to this problem.
+The css method provides a simple and efficient solution to this problem.
 It had been considered to use the replace.with method to modify text paragraphs on screen resize but the text method was found to be a more effective solution as the replace method was removing data from the dom that was